 The following is excerpted from a recent issue of The Corporate Citizen.
-To learn more about how you can connect with essential partners to make the most of the risks and opportunities present throughout your value chain, consider joining online from February 20-April 17, 2017 for our Integrating Corporate Citizenship Through Your Supply Chain course.
+To learn more about how you can connect with essential partners to make the most of the risks and opportunities present throughout your value chain, consider joining online either from September 18-November 10, 2017, or February 5-March 30, 2018 for our Integrating Corporate Citizenship Through Your Supply Chain course.

 At EILEEN FISHER, the vision for fashion’s future is an industry where human rights and sustainability are not the effect of a particular initiative, but the measure of a business well run.
 To achieve this mission, the women’s clothing company has created an ambitious new model, entitled “Vision2020,” to guide the way in which their products are sourced and produced—and has ensured that its tenets are embraced at every level of its supply chain.

 “When I look around a retail store, I see more than clothes,” said Shona Quinn, sustainability leader at EILEEN FISHER.
 “I see the fields of sheep, the cotton and flax fields, and the farmers producing these fibers.
 There are so many aspects of the natural world and human capital that goes into our products.
 We’re doing our best to create supply chains that help all these systems flourish for the long term.”

 Vision2020 highlights six primary target areas for raising the standards of ethical garment production.
 At the core of the plan, EILEEN FISHER plans to ensure that all cotton and linen fibers will be organic by 2020.
 The company is also striving to source all wool from a responsible or recycled source and to completely eliminate rayon, viscose, and modal.
 This will happen by using wool from humanely raised sheep and replacing problematic fibers such as rayon, with those that are sourced more sustainably, such as Tencel, a fiber crafted from recycled polyester.